 The population of Poland before the outbreak of World War II was 35,100,000 (including 3,460,000 Jews).
-Under Polish law the Jews were organized in religious communities, which made up the Religious Association of Members of Judaism.
+Under Polish law the Jews were organized in religious communities, which made up the Religious Union of the Mosais Faith.
 The Jews who lived in Poland had their own political parties (including parliamentary representation), schools, theaters, periodicals (over 300 titles in Hebrew, Yiddish, and Polish), scientific institutes, and publishing houses.
 Most Jews worked in trade and the crafts.
 Some owned factories which employed Jewish workers.

 The coexistence of Poles and Jews in the Poland reborn in late 1918 was not free of tensions, and they intensified primarily on economic grounds in the 1930s.